KhronosGroup/Vulkan-Profiles/library/TUTORIAL.md

 In order to enable support for other language bindings, the library is also available in a header + source pair (`vulkan/vulkan_profiles.h` and `vulkan_profiles.cpp`).
 There is no build configuration for this variant of the library as it's not meant to be used as a standalone static or dynamic library.
 Instead, developers can drop the files into their own project to build the Vulkan profiles library into it.
 This may also come handy if the developer would like to optimize compilation times by not having to include the rather large header-only library in multiple source files.

-The profile definitions are enabled depending on the pre-processor definitions coming from the Vulkan headers, thus the application has to make sure to configure the right set of pre-processor definitions.
-As an example, the `VP_ANDROID_baseline_2021` profile depends on the `VK_KHR_android_surface` instance extension, thus in order to use this profile the application must define `VK_USE_PLATFORM_ANDROID_KHR`.
+The profile definitions are enabled depending on the pre-processor definitions coming from the Vulkan headers; thus the application has to make sure to configure the right set of pre-processor definitions.
+As an example, the `VP_ANDROID_baseline_2021` profile depends on the `VK_KHR_android_surface` instance extension; thus in order to use this profile the application must define `VK_USE_PLATFORM_ANDROID_KHR`.

 ## Basic usage

-The typically expected usage of the Vulkan Profiles library is for applications to target a specific profile with their application and thus leave it to the Vulkan Profiles library to enable any necessary extensions and features part of the definition of the Vulkan profile in question.
+The typically expected usage of the Vulkan Profiles library is for applications to target a specific profile with their application and leave it to the Vulkan Profiles library to enable any necessary extensions and features required by that profile.

-In order to do so, the application first has to make sure that the Vulkan implementation supports the profile in question as follows:
+In order to do so, the application first has to make sure that the Vulkan implementation supports the selected profile as follows:

 ```C++
     VkResult result = VK_SUCCESS;